Assault in Missouri

 - A correctional officer

-- A highway worker in work zone
+- A highway worker in a work zone

 - A utility worker on the job